navis-org/navis/docs/migrating_2.0.md

-and [`find_soma_mesh`][navis.find_soma_mesh] so meshes can do what skeletons could, a proper [`Voxels`][navis.Voxels] toolkit that never materialises the grid, `navis.ml` for machine-learning inputs, `.rds`/`.rda` I/O that replaces the `rpy2` interface, and parallel backends that reach a cluster.
+and [`find_soma_mesh`][navis.find_soma_mesh] so meshes can do what skeletons could, a proper [`Voxels`][navis.Voxels] toolkit that never materialises the grid, `navis.ml` for machine-learning inputs, `.rds`/`.rda` I/O that replaces the `rpy2` interface, [`Pipeline`][navis.Pipeline] to fuse a chain of operations into one pass over the neurons, and parallel backends that reach a cluster.

 **And a lot of fixes.** Rather more of them than usual return *different numbers* than 1.12 did, because that is what a fix to a silent bug looks like - see